-Full amortization: The second mechanism alleviates this problem by allowing multiple algorithm steps to be executed within the same frame (see Figure 4).
+Full amortization The second mechanism alleviates this problem by allowing multiple algorithm steps to be executed within the same frame (see Figure 4).
 As in the previous approach, this method also keeps an estimate of the cost of each step based on the previous update.
-The algorithm determines what fraction of the current step can be executed within the current frame time budget $T^$ .
+The algorithm determines what fraction of the current step can be executed within the current frame time budget T^ .
 If the step can only be executed partially, the remainder is carried over to the following frame.
 If the step can be executed fully, then the algorithm again determines what fraction of the upcoming step fits within the remaining budget and can be executed.
 The algorithm proceeds in this fashion until it exhausts the time budget.

-7 RESULTS
+7 Results

 We implemented our algorithm in Microsoft DirectX 10 using an Intel Core2 CPU with 2GB memory and an NVIDIA GeForce 8800 GTX graphics card.
 All shaders are written in HLSL using shader model 4.0.
-For all examples we use a window size of $1280 \times 800$ pixels and a screen-space error tolerance of 1 pixel.
+For all examples we use a window size of 1280x800 pixels and a screen-space error tolerance of 1 pixel.

-Frame rate: Figure 7 shows selectively refined meshes for the models in Table 2.
+Frame rate Figure 7 shows selectively refined meshes for the models in Table 2.
+The frame times for the renderings in Figure 7a are shown in Table 2.